jmiramont/collab-benchmark-template/README.md

 Finally, **you have to move the file** with all the modifications to the folder [/src/methods](./src/methods).
 Changing the name of the file is possible, but keep in mind that **the file's name must start with "*method_*" to be recognizable**.

-### Matlab-based method
+### Matlab and Octave-based methods

-The Matlab function implementing your method must have a particular signature.
+The Matlab/Octave function implementing your method must have a particular signature.
 For example, for a method with two input parameters should be:

 ```matlab
     function [X]  = a_matlab_method(signal, param_1, param_2)
 ```

 Your method can have all the (positional) input arguments you need.
-The ouput of the function must be a Matlab matrix of [predefined dimensions according to the task.](#size-of-outputs-according-to-the-task)
+The output of the function must be a Matlab matrix of [predefined dimensions according to the task.](#size-of-outputs-according-to-the-task)

 We now can see how to benchmark a method implemented in Matlab.
 A template file is given [here](./new_method_example/method_new_basic_template_matlab.py) for interested users.